Arithmetic average return calculator and formula

 So, the arithmetic average (or mean) return is just a simple average of the return observations.
 Specifically, Rt represents the net return during the tth period (day, month, year, etc.), and the total number of periods is denoted by T.

 To make the formula clearer, consider the following example.
-Jane bought a stock five years ago.
+Jane bought shares of a stock five years ago.
 Over this period, the stock generated the returns shown in the table below.
 Jane wishes to get some sense of the average performance of this stock.
 But, she doesn’t know how to calculate the arithmetic average return.
 Let’s help her out.

 YearReturn